 Clearly this can’t happen.

-There’s the age-old ‘helmet debate,’ of course, but a pro peloton, to be fair, is the very environment in which a protective hat on your bonce would be just the thing.
+There’s the age-old ‘helmet debate,’ of course.
+And a pro peloton, to be fair, is the very environment in which a protective hat on your bonce is an absolute requirement.

 I myself did once ride a hundred helmet-less kilometres through the Pyrenees.
 I chucked it in a bush upon leaving my holiday home one morning so as not to ignite the helmet debate in the presence of family members who may have had an interest in the integrity of my cranium.